SetProtocol/STIPS/STIPS/STIP-009.md

     - owner: The address of the `owner`
     - methodologist: The address of the `methodologist`
-    - operators: List of addresses of the `operator`s
+    - operators: List of addresses of the `operator`(s)
     - assets: List of addresses of assets for initial asset whitelist
     - extensions: List of addresses of global extensions to be enabled

-2. A BaseManagerV3 is deployed
+2. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
 3. Initialization parameters for the Set Token are stored on the Factory
-4. The Set Token and Manager are put in pending state
+4. The Set Token and Manager are put in pending state on the Factory

 ### ManagerFactory.initialize()

 An owner wants to enable all extensions and initialize all corresponding modules.

 1. The `owner` calls initialize() passing in the parameters for initializing modules and extensions
-2. All modules are initialized
+2. All extensions are enabled
-3. All extensions are enabled
+3. All modules are initialized via the extensions
-4. The Set Token and Manager are put in initialized state
+4. The Set Token and Manager are put in initialized state on the ManagerFactory
+5. The `owner` role is transfered from the Factory to the input `owner`

+### StreamingFeeExtension

+An owner and methodologist want to split streaming fees with the option to update the parameters of the split.

+1. The `owner` calls initialize() passing in the parameters for initializing the StreamingFeeModule and StreamingFeeExtension

 ## Checkpoint 2
 Before we spec out the contract(s) in depth we want to make sure that we are aligned on all the technical requirements and flows for contract interaction.
 Again the who, what, when, why should be clearly illuminated for each flow.
 It is up to the reviewer to determine whether we move onto the next step.